XiaohanMu/XiaohanMu.github.io/content/traveljournal.md

 categories = ["Journal"]
 +++

 Welcome to my Travel Journal!
+I have been to 20 countries.
 Here, I document my adventures from all over the world.

 ## **[Mexico](/journals/mexico)**